No charges for bus driver who fatally struck mother, kindergartner in Mamaroneck

 The tragedy happened on June 20 around 8:30 a.m. outside Mamaroneck Avenue School on Mamaroneck Avenue near New Street.

+Authorities believe an ambulance, with lights and sirens heading south on Mamaroneck Avenue, might've prevented Donovan and Volpe from crossing the street sooner and may have distracted Jones.

+Surveillance video also revealed Jones was on his phone while driving, but not at the time of the collision.

-The 68-year-old driver will be issued three summonses.
-They include using his cell phone while driving, although he was not on his phone at the time of the crash, and was not speeding.
+Jones was issued three traffic summonses, two for failing to yield to pedestrians in the crosswalk and one for using his cell phone while driving, although he was not on his phone at the time of the crash, and was not speeding.

-As the bus was turning, there were several parents and children crossing the street at the crosswalk with the walk sign.
+Jones must answer the summonses by Sept.
+17, and a future court date will be set.

+"There are no good outcomes here.
+We have to work within the confines of the law ," DiRuzza said.

-It's still unclear why the bus driver did not yield to pedestrians, but parents say they've been asking for a crossing guard there for years.
+Parents say they've been asking for a crossing guard outside the school for years.

 "There's no excuse," said Lori Lyons, a Mamaroneck resident back in June.
 "No excuse for the village of Mamaroneck to have not have had somebody out here for years for this to be going on.
 This should've never happened today."